ncent-archive/ncent-sandbox/README.md

 ## Stamp Token
 #### `POST api/tokentypes`
 #### Description:
 Instantiate a new token type.
 In the current implementation, this creates new tokens from nothing.
-In production, one can only stamp nCent into a new TokenType
+In production, one can only stamp NCNT into a new TokenType
 #### Parameters:
 None
 #### Body: